A24 and Demarest Films to Distribute Kevin Smith's 'Tusk' in 2014

 December 11, 2013

 Though Kevin Smith was all about self-distribution for his film Red State, this time he's letting a couple indie distributors take over.
-A24 and Demarest Films have just announced that they will distribute Smith's new horror film Tusk, the story of a podcast host and journalist (Justin Long) who follows finds the story of a lifetime in Mr. Howe (Michael Parks), a worldwide adventurer with amazing tales and a curious penchant for walruses.
+A24 and Demarest Films have just announced that they will distribute Smith's new horror film Tusk, the story of a podcast host and journalist (Justin Long) who stumbles across the story of a lifetime in Mr. Howe (Michael Parks), a worldwide adventurer with amazing tales and a curious penchant for walruses.
 But what he really finds is himself in a terrifying and peculiar scenario you have to see to believe.
 Haley Joel Osment also returns to horror with this film along with Genesis Rodriguez.

 A24 has had a great run of indie films this year with The Spectacular Now, Spring Breakers and The Bling Ring, not to mention forthcoming Sundance selected Spotlight films like Locke starring Tom Hardy.
 Meanwhile, Demarest Films has been behind Byzantium and Machete Kills with the Sundance selected premiere of A Most Wanted Man on the way.
 As for their pick-up of Tusk, obviously Smith is excited saying: